 "Cross-Cultural Collaboration" Performance

 Oleg and Terry create a residency in tandem with your class curriculum and interests, aligning to Language Arts, Social Studies, Math and Music standards.
 We teach Russian folk dances, beloved folk songs, tell Skazi (folk tales), discuss historical, cultural, and musical significance.
-We bring Russian percussion instruments to play - treshyotka, lozhky, buben, korobochka, jaleika and birch bark whistle.
-Songs, dances and stories can be included in a culminating performance with the Duo.
+We bring Russian percussion instruments to play - treshyotka, lozhky, buben, korobochka, jaleika.
+Songs, dances and stories can be included in a culminating theater piece and/or a performance with the Duo.

 Topics can include, but are not limited to: